quangnd/marktrapp.com/jekyll/blog/_posts/2008-09-27-argumentation-its-not-just-trolls.md

 date: 2008-09-27T13:19:07-07:00
 excerpt: Separating the argument from the arguing and the people doing the arguing lets us talk about topics in a broader depth and get things done.

-categories: [philosophy]
-tags: [argumentation, college, debates, Godwin’s law, politics, trolling]
+tags: [argumentation, college, debates, Godwin’s law, politics, trolling, philosophy]

 license: none